 For two-player teams, a player may consult his partner but the points are deducted by half automatically.
 The examples in the bowl are either a simile, metaphor, allusion, analogy, personification, anthropomorphism, irony, sarcasm, oxymoron, paradox, pun, onomatopoeia, alliteration, assonance, hyperbole, rhyme, imagery, satire, or rhetorical question.

 The game is played for 10 rounds.
 The atmosphere is louder than the football debate as members contemplate risking the chance of gaining zero points for answering the question wrongly on their own, or settling for half the points by consulting their partners.

 At the end, they are excited to identify the literary devices in the poem and I get my lesson back on track.
-When I read the poetry out loud, everybody wants to shout out the literary devices they found in each stanza, now that they know.
+When I read the poem out loud, everybody wants to shout out the literary devices they found in each stanza, now that they know.

 What is the significance of the literary devices?

 And what is the significance of this literary device?
 I ask.
 Oh my, look at those sad faces again!
 Well I see the stronger students are explaining themselves properly and finally getting the chance to show off.
-Plus, they have the full attention of the weaker students seeing they had so much fun working together just a few minutes ago.
+Plus, they have the full attention of the weaker students seeing that they had so much fun working together just a few minutes ago.